ghrrison-spec/mibera-valentine-match/README.md

 ## What Is This?

 Loa is an agent-driven development framework for [Claude Code](https://docs.anthropic.com/en/docs/claude-code/overview) (Anthropic's official CLI).
 It adds 17 specialized AI agents, quality gates, persistent memory, and structured workflows on top of Claude Code.
 Works on macOS and Linux.
+Created by [@janitooor](https://github.com/janitooor) at [The Honey Jar](https://0xhoneyjar.xyz)

 ### Why "Loa"?